open/close all folders

 - Abusive Parents: Even though he may fall in love with a female Avatar, Walhart is possibly the worst potential father Morgan could have - being quite the egocentric bully who threatens to smash the boy's head into stone or run him through with a sword as very extreme ways to get him to stop fretting about his memory issues.
 Tharja might use her daughter as a guinea pig for curses but even she wouldn't threaten to kill her own child...heck, should Gangrel be Morgan's father, he's almost just as loving as the other parents!

 - However, this only applies to Walhart in the English localization.
-The original Japanese script portrays him as a vaguely uncaring and stoic, but certainly not abusive, father as seen here.
+The original Japanese script portrays him as a vaguely uncaring and stoic, but certainly not an abusive father as seen here.

 - Battle Couple: Possibly with Female Avatar if S Support is achieved.

-- Eleventh Hour BADASS: He can pull his weight and fight the moment he joins your party.
+- Eleventh Hour Ranger: He remains a complete badass who can pull his weight the moment he joins your party.

 - Hidden Depths: The mighty and battle-hardened Walhart also happens to be a vegetarian, and a very vehement one at that, if the "EXPonential Growth" DLC is any indication.